SaniaNisar/AndroidQuizApp/README.md

-#Android Quiz App
+# Android Quiz App
 A fully functional MCQ-based Quiz App in Android (Java) that demonstrates the use of:
-• Splash Screen with Animations
+ * Splash Screen with Animations
-• Activities & Navigation
+ * Activities & Navigation
-• Explicit & Implicit Intents
+ * Explicit & Implicit Intents